This page has information on the proposed Kermadec Ocean Sanctuary.

 The sanctuary will cover an area of New Zealand’s Exclusive Economic Zone (EEZ) from 12 to 200 nautical miles from the five Kermadec Islands of Raoul, Macauley, Cheeseman, Curtis and L’Esperance which lie halfway between the Bay of Plenty and Tonga.
 It will be the first time an area of our EEZ has been fully protected.

-The Government has introduced legislation to Parliament to enact the new sanctuary with the intention to have it in place by 1 November 2016.
+The Government has introduced legislation to Parliament to enact the new sanctuary.
 To find out more about the sanctuary see About the Kermadec Ocean Sanctuary Bill.

 The sanctuary follows the establishment in 1990 of the Kermadec Marine Reserve which consists of 7500 square kilometres.
 The marine reserve extends 12 nautical miles from the cliffs and boulder beaches of the various Kermadec Islands and rocks, out to the edge of the territorial sea.